 I’m not sure where I got the idea that it needed to be those things, that’s just where my brain went.
 Now suddenly, my imagination was sparked and I could make these mixes as dilectible as I wanted.
 This made for a great lunch option.
 I simply bring a container of this salad mix to work with some yummy bread and maybe some cheese.
 A simple, filling, not Whole30 but still yummy, lunch.

 If you aren’t a fan of gorgonzola, not to fear!
-I’ve also made with little stack with a tart goats cheese and it works nicely as well.
-Don’t leave out those pickled beets though, the acidity and swetness cut through the richness and balance the whole thing out.
+I’ve also made this little stack with a tart goats cheese and it works nicely as well.
+Don’t leave out those pickled beets though, the acidity and sweetness cut through the richness and balance the whole thing out.

 Open Face Chicken Salad Sandwich

 Cranberry Walnut Drizzle:

 - 1/2 cup Olive Oil

 - 2 Tbsp Apple Cider Vinegar

 - Salt to taste